AzureSQLDB/ContentSafetyLab/docs/4-ai-language.md

 1. Execute the SQL statement with the run button.

 1. View the return message.
-You can see that the overall message was mixed and it classified one positive and one negitive sentence in the text.
+You can see that the overall message was mixed and it classified one positive and one negative sentence in the text.

     ```JSON
     "documents": [